 More customers are usually a good thing, unless your current system is not prepared to handle a sudden influx of business.
 For that reason, scalability is an important characteristic when planning out your marketing strategy.

 Fortunately, headless architecture lets you create systems that can scale quickly without disruptions to the customer experience.
 This approach decouples the front-end or client-side experience from the back-end functionalities of the software you’re using.
 This creates a system where the most effective processes for each area of deployment can be applied separately.

 Companies that are looking to deploy multiple programming-heavy services, such as video streaming alongside subscription services and digital downloads, can benefit from exploring headless CMS.
 Some notable platforms successfully implementing these kinds of structures include Acquia and Adobe:

-WordPress is a popular CMS that can be decoupled for headless implementation.
+The popular WordPress CMS can be decoupled for headless implementation.
 Through the use of the REST API, developers are able to handle content separately from front-end deployment and user experience.
 Using headless CMS makes you more flexible, and better able to adapt to rapidly-changing technologies.

 3. Develop Responsive Content

 Responsive design is almost a deal-breaker when it comes to modern web applications.
 A responsive website can resize and reformat to display optimally on whatever device or screen size a visitor is using.
 As more device types and screen configurations become available, responsive design becomes an ever more important player in marketing.

 Building responsive content as a part of your strategy can also help to support an omnichannel marketing approach.
 Content that can be deployed or accessed through any device, including smart devices, tends to have more longevity.
 It also helps keep the user experience as the central focus point.